|

 1. The implication is simple: Men and Women who have received Grace of God, who have received salvation are the examples of God's Grace.

-1. Pastor what does all this mean?
-Paul was special!
-I am not expected by God to have such a ministry am I?
+1. What does all this mean?
+Was Paul special and unique, must different that you and I?
+Am I expected by God to have a ministry?

 a.
-Verse 10 refers to the BEMA judgement.
+Verse 10 refers to the BEMA judgment.

 3. QUESTION FOR EVERYONE HERE SHOULD BE: